Honors & Award

 Palmer spent two seasons at the University of Miami playing for Coach Jim Larrañaga, helping the Hurricanes make back-to-back postseason appearances, including a Sweet 16 appearance in 2016.

-As a sophomore, Palmer played in 34 games, averaging 3.5 points and 1.2 rebounds per game for the Hurricanes, who finished eighth in the final USA Today Coaches Poll after losing to eventual national champion Villanova in the Sweet 16.
-In that game, Palmer had six points in nine minutes of work.
+As a sophomore, Palmer played in 34 games, averaging 3.5 points and 1.2 rebounds per game for the Hurricanes, who reached the Sweet 16.
 Palmer reached double figures twice as a sophomore, including a 14-point effort on 6-of-9 shooting against Mississippi State.
 He also reached double figures with 11 points and added season highs in both assists (three) and rebounds (six) against the University of Texas-Rio Grande Valley in the season opener.

 During his freshman campaign, Palmer averaged 3.7 points and 1.4 rebounds per game in 13.3 minutes per outing.
-He made five starts for the NIT runners-up, including a career-high 17-point effort in 27 minutes at Virginia Tech.
+He made five starts for the NIT runners-up, including a season-high 17-point effort in 27 minutes at Virginia Tech.
 In that game, he hit five 3-pointers and grabbed a season-best four rebounds.
-He also had 11 points, including a pair of 3-pointers, at Notre Dame in ACC play.
-Palmer also had 12 points against Charlotte and 10 at Florida.

 Palmer attended St. John’s College High School in Washington, D.C., where he was ranked as the top player in the region by ESPN.com.
 He averaged 15.7 points, 3.0 rebounds and 2.0 assists per game as a senior for Coach Sean McAloon, as the school went 27-4 and played in the D.C.
 State Athletic Association semifinal.
 He was ranked in the top 100 players in the class of 2014 by both Scout and Rivals.
 He closed his career with 31 points in the Crab Ball Classic, featuring the top players from Baltimore and Washington D.C.
 Palmer played his AAU ball for Team Takeover.